iboxpay/aca/README.md

 ### How to use
-Download the project and move  the directory of **config** to the root directory of your project.and modify `app/build.gradle`，add this line in the bottom：
+Download the project and move  the directory of **config** to the root directory of your project and modify `app/build.gradle`，add this line in the bottom：

 ```
 apply from: '../config/quality/quality.gradle'